datafusion-contrib/datafusion-dft/README.md

 ### Getting Started

-To have the best experience with `dft` it is highly recommended to define all of your DDL in `~/.datafusion/.datafusionrc` so that any tables you wish to query are available at startup.
+To have the best experience with `dft` it is highly recommended to define all of your DDL in `~/.config/ddl.sql` so that any tables you wish to query are available at startup.
 Additionally, now that DataFusion supports `CREATE VIEW` via sql you can also make a `VIEW` based on these tables.

-For example, your `~/.datafusion/.datafusionrc` file could look like the following:
+For example, your DDL file could look like the following:

 ```
 CREATE EXTERNAL TABLE users STORED AS NDJSON LOCATION 's3://bucket/users';